 The monthly premium changes year to year.
 The current amount is always updated in this post.

 If you wish to drive in Croatia, you can exchange your US driver’s license for a Croatian one as long as you do it within your first year of residence.
 If you wait longer than one year, you may be fined 500 kuna and/or required to start from scratch with the driving school.

 You can read about the process to exchange your American driver’s license here.

-You can read about the process to get a Croatian driver’s license from scratch here.
+You can read about the process of getting a Croatian driver’s license from scratch here.

-Learn how to take driving school (autoškola) in Croatia here.
+Learn how to take driving school called autoškola in Croatia here.

 American citizens are allowed to purchase property zoned as “residential” in Croatia, depending on the state they are from.
 You can see the latest list of reciprocity agreements that Croatia holds, including the US, here.

 If you’re interested in purchasing a house or apartment in Croatia, we’ve got a step-by-step guide that explains the process.
 Check it out here.